-"During the recession, the number of deaths on our roadways went down a lot.
-We were driving less," said Ken Kolosh, manager of statistics at the National Safety Council.
+“During the recession, the number of deaths on our roadways went down a lot.
+We were driving less,” said Ken Kolosh, manager of statistics at the National Safety Council.
 Traffic deaths dropped during the years 2008 through 2010, with a very slow increase then taking place until 2015.

 These days, gas prices are lower and job growth is better, so people are traveling more often.
 For 2016, the council estimated a 3% increase in motor-vehicle mileage over the previous year, however, this increase in traffic, unfortunately, also leads to a swelling number of highway fatalities.